AlgoMaster Logo

 DebuggingFind the problemUnderstand the problem

 Both are essential.
-Metrics alert you that something is wrong.
+Metrics tell you that something changed.
 Logs and traces help you understand why.
-Think of metrics as the vital signs monitor in a hospital: it tells doctors instantly when something needs attention, but they still need tests and exams to diagnose the cause.
+Think of metrics like a hospital vital-signs monitor: it quickly shows that something needs attention, but doctors still need more information to diagnose the cause.

 Premium Content